-Burglary charges are used for a wide variety of offenses in Los Angeles.
-You can be convicted of burglary even if you didn’t “break in,” and even if you didn’t actually steal anything.
-And, even though burglary is a non-violent crime, the consequences are harsh: you can face up to a year in jail—or much longer if it’s charged as a felony.
-If you or someone in your family has been arrested for burglary, don’t take chances.
-You need to talk to a Los Angeles burglary lawyer.
+Additionally, even though burglary is a non-violent crime, the consequences are harsh: you can face up to a year in jail or much longer if it’s charged as a felony.
+So, if you or someone in your family has been arrested for burglary, don’t take chances.
+Instead, talk to a Los Angeles burglary attorney today.

-You do not have to break in to be convicted of burglary
+- You didn’t have to break in to be convicted of burglary.

-You do not have to steal anything—entering the place to commit a non-theft crime can also count as burglary
+- You didn’t have to steal anything.
+However, entering the place to commit a non-theft crime can also count as burglary.

 For a free legal consultation with a Criminal Defense lawyer serving Los Angeles, call (310) 928-9347

-In Los Angeles, and statewide, there is no such thing as a “breaking and entering” charge.
+There is no such thing as a “breaking and entering” charge in Los Angeles and statewide.
 And there is no forced entry requirement for burglary except with vehicles.

-In practical terms, “breaking in” is a common phrase used to mean burglary, but it has no legal weight.
-You can be convicted of burglary even if your neighbor left their door wide open.
+In practical terms, breaking in is a common phrase to mean burglary; however, it has no legal meaning.
+You could be convicted of burglary even if your neighbor left their door wide open.
 Indeed, you can be convicted even if you only stuck your head through the door to see if there was something worth stealing.

 Click to contact our Criminal Defense Lawyers today